 Moreover, do your own research into brands.
 This way you find good brands, but you are also way more conscious about what you buy.
 Take a look at a previous post “7 websites for a sustainable closet”.

 This topic is rather complex, extensive, and needs to be handled with care.
 Therefore, I highly recommend doing further research.
-I will link some extra websites below so you can read them for yourself.
+I will link some extra websites and foundations below so you can read them for yourself.